thetomcoffee/learningdart/README.md

 ```

 Generics
-Allows us to avoid writting the same code over and over again.
+Allows us to avoid writing the same code over and over again.

 Example using generic types `A` and `B`:
 ```Dart